Smart building benefits for building owners, occupants, and the environment

 Improved well-being and productivity

 Smart buildings are equipped with sensors to measure air quality and pollution.
-If the carbon dioxide (CO2) levels in a room increases, ventilation automatically increases too to restore air quality.
+If the carbon dioxide (CO2) levels in a room increase, ventilation automatically increases too to restore air quality.

 Air quality and indoor pollution may not sound like a big problem, but the air can be up to five times more polluted indoors than outdoors.
 In an average-sized meeting room without adequate ventilation, three people can cause CO2 to reach a level that affects their cognitive function in just 45 minutes.